Ohm’s Law Simplified

 Why does my device limit wattage at low resistance?

-Why is battery CDR important?
+Why is battery CDR important in a regulated device?

 Ireland Notice (18+)